georuiz817/georuiz817.github.io/_posts/2020-03-29-inputs_and_how_i_made_my_code_dry.markdown

 permalink:  inputs_and_how_i_made_my_code_dry
 ---

 Working and always adding to my Web Developer portoflio, I thought of a new idea for it.
-I was going to make a edit page so a user can change the background, text color, and font, and cursor of the portfolio to whatever they wanted to with a simple click.
-The idea was to have buttons with options that a user can click and it would change.
-Simply enough in my React project in the container component for the edit page I through in this:
+I was going to make a edit page so a user can change certain styles of site.
+The idea was to have buttons that a user can click to make said changes.
+In my container component for the edit page I wrote in this:

 ```